-LGBTQ InclusionFostering full participation for all in local congregations
+LGBTQ MinistryFostering full participation for all in local congregations

-LOVING GOD & NEIGHBOR: LGBTQ INCLUSION IN CHURCH AND COMMUNITY
+LOVING GOD & NEIGHBOR: LGBTQ MINISTRY IN CHURCH AND COMMUNITY

-LGBTQ inclusion is one of the most pressing challenges, and greatest opportunities, for church growth today.
-In this seminar, you’ll learn from pioneers and the next generation of LGBTQ leaders on how to foster and navigate inclusion in your own context.
+Affirming LGBTQ ministry is one of the most pressing challenges, and greatest opportunities, for the Christian faith and church growth today.
+In this seminar, you’ll learn from pioneers and the next generation of LGBTQ leaders about how to start and deepen affirming ministry and inclusion in your own context.
 Join the quest to share the Good News.
 Be on the growing edge of ministry.

 Rev. Dr. Janie Spahr

 Bishop of the UMC for the Mountain Sky

 FORMAT AND SCHEDULE